mikepfeiffer/azure-network-101/Project 1/README.md

 * Deploy an Ubuntu 18.04 LTS VM into your "WEB" subnet and name this servers "WEB-001"
 * Deploy an Ubuntu 18.04 LTS VM into your "SQL" subnet and name this servers "SQL-001"

-*⚠️ Important Note: Make sure you deploy these servers into the correct subnet.*
+*Note: Make sure you deploy these servers into the correct subnet.*

 ## 3. Configure Your Web Server

 Open the cloud shell and SSH to your WEB server.
-Run the following commands to update the package sources on the VM and install Apache, PHP, and MySql client libraries for PHP.
+Run the following commands.

 ```
 apt update -y && apt upgrade -y
 apt install apache2 -y
 apt install php php-mysql -y
 ```

+This will update the package sources on the VM and install Apache, PHP, and MySql client libraries for PHP.

 ## 4. Check Status